 Reaction & Thoughts:

+Even today there are plenty of naysayers.
+I simply don’t get it.
 My only complaint is that it doesn’t have enough musical numbers.
-I counted only five — Irving Berlin’s Easter Parade (1948), Garland’s second musical of the year, has fourteen songs! — so there are big stretches with no music.
+I counted only five — Irving Berlin’s Easter Parade (1948), Garland’s second musical of the year, has fourteen songs — so there are very long stretches with no music or dances.

 Conclusions & Final Thoughts:

 From start to finish The Pirate is a lot of fun.
 Despite losing money for its studio, the movie compares favorably with MGM’s best movie musicals — it’s clearly the best of the three musicals Judy Garland and Gene Kelly made together (For Me and My Gal and Summer Stock are the other two).
 Color, 102 minutes, Not Rated.